harish-shivaram/shilly-jekyll/_art/caravaggio.md

 the immediate moment of recognition, as the beardless youth they met along the road reveals himself to be the resurrected Christ by blessing the meal.
-The still life of fruit makes biblical references to restored life and expectations fulfilled, whilst the apples - symbols of temptation - remain noticeably blighted.
+The still life of fruit makes biblical references to restored life and expectations fulfilled, whilst the apples &mdash; symbols of temptation &mdash; remain noticeably blighted.